dirkkelly/dirkkelly/content/collapse/americans-are-actually-scared-of-americans-not-guns.md

 I realize that no President has ever been a leader of this country, I see that it has always been the wealth elite who rule from behind the stage, who use their wealth to influence power.

-**You need to think more as a critical thinker, and less as a scared subject of empire.**
+**We need to think more as critical thinkers, and less as scared subjects of empire.**